RockwellShah/filekey/README.md

 #### 📨 "Send me a file"

-Share a **"send me a file"** link (it embeds your Share Key).
+Share a "send me a file" link (it embeds your Share Key).
 Anyone — no account, no passkey — can use it to encrypt a file *to you* right in their browser, then send you the result.
 Only you can open it.

 #### 🔐 Security details

-- Your private keys **never** leave your device.
+- Your private keys never leave your device.
 - Shared files are locked to a specific recipient (public-key, end-to-end).
-- All encryption and decryption happen **on your device** — no servers involved.
+- All encryption and decryption happen on your device — no servers involved.
-- Files are sealed with **AES-256**.
+- Files are sealed with AES-256.
 - Your Share Key is public and can be shared openly.

 ---

 ### 🔑 Recovery Codes

 Because your identity comes from your passkey, losing that passkey would normally mean losing access.
-FileKey offers an optional **recovery code** — a 24-word phrase (BIP39) or a short `fkeyrec1…` string (Bech32m) — that backs up your identity.
+FileKey offers an optional recovery code — a 24-word phrase (BIP39) that backs up your identity.
 Save it once, keep it somewhere safe, and you can restore access later.

-FileKey also ships a **self-contained offline recovery tool** (`recover.html`): a single HTML file you can keep on disk.
-With your recovery code it decrypts your `.filekey` files entirely offline — even if the FileKey website ever disappears.
+FileKey also ships a self-contained offline recovery tool (`recover.html`): a single HTML file you can keep on disk.
+With your recovery code it decrypts your `.filekey` files entirely offline, even if the FileKey website ever disappears.

 ---